Textualize/textual/docs/FAQ.md

 !!! tip

-    See [*How To Center Things*](https://textual.textualize.io/how-to/center-things/) in the Textual documentation for a more comprensive answer to this question.
+    See [*How To Center Things*](https://textual.textualize.io/how-to/center-things/) in the Textual documentation for a more comprehensive answer to this question.

 To center a widget within a container use [`align`](https://textual.textualize.io/styles/align/).
 But remember that